Put the most important information first when listing academic qualifications and jobs.

 If your academic performance has been affected by serious events in your personal life, these could be considered mitigating circumstances and could be taken into account when graduate employers review your applications.
 You may not want to write about your mitigating circumstances on your CV, but instead refer to them briefly and factually on a covering letter or in the ‘mitigating circumstances’ or ‘additional information’ section of an application form.

 It is conventional to give dates of academic results gained, although you don’t need to give start dates.
 Still, employers will probably notice if there is an extra year or three that has crept into your academic track record.

-Ultimately, employers are more interested in the results you gained (and your work experience) than a slightly unusual timescale, but be prepared to explain any discrepancies in a straightforward and polite way.
+Ultimately, employers are more interested in the results you gained (and your work experience) than a slightly unusual timescale, but be prepared to explain any discrepancies in a straightforward and polite way when you get to interview.
 With any luck, you’ll be able to use the opportunity to convey something positive about yourself: for example, having the courage of your convictions to change direction in your degree, or retaking examinations after some difficult circumstances.

 - Put the most important information first when listing academic qualifications and jobs: the subject and result gained, or the job role and company.
 Dates can be included in brackets afterwards.

-- Don’t feel you must give reasons for unusual dates (eg that show you did your A levels three years after GCSEs) – but if you are invited to an interview, be prepared to offer an honest explanation.
+- Don’t feel you must give reasons for unusual dates (eg that show you did your A levels three years after GCSEs).
+However, as mentioned above, if you are invited to submit a cover letter, you can use this to give your reasons and express them in a way that shows you in a positive light.
+If you are invited to an interview, be prepared to offer an honest explanation.